virgesmith/neworder/docs/developer.md

 ## Contributions

-The source code is on [github](https://github.com/virgesmith/neworder).
-To contribute, please fork the repository and submit a PR with your changes/additions.
+To contribute, please submit a pull request.
+More information on how to do this [here](./contributing.md)

 !!! note "Legal"
     Contributors retain copyright on their contributions.
 When submitting a PR, please add yourself as an additional copyright holder in [LICENCE.md](https://github.com/virgesmith/neworder/LICENCE.md).